Thracian Cult Places in Bulgaria: Beglik Tash, Mishkova Niva & Dolmen Guide

 A trip to the south of Bulgaria led me to the traces of the mysterious Thracian culture.
 It’s a megalithic civilization from the early Iron Age (12th-14th century BC).

-Thracian cult in Bulgaria
+Thracian cult places in Bulgaria Overview and Significance

 They are represented by dolmens and stone shrines.
 The local people call them dragon houses.
 It is interesting to note that there is a cluster of several dolmens, concentrated around the villages.
 There are myths that at one time these were the dwellings of winged giants – dragons with human faces that kidnapped beautiful girls.